Mohammed-Ahmed-Khaled/shopping_app/README.md

     Confirm Password must match the Password.
     Displays appropriate error messages using Validator.
     On successful sign-up, shows a success dialog and navigates to the shopping screen.

+## Animations:
+- After signing up successfully, a fade-out animation transitions from the Signup
+  Page to the Shopping Page.
+- Customizable animation duration.